philipalcorn/c_raytracer/README.md

 To clean up compiled files, run `make clean`.

 After compiling, run `./raytracer`.
-You will get an output file called `output.ppm` which can be viewed on linux with `feh output.ppm` or can be converted to .png with `magick output.ppm output.png`.
+You will get an output file called `output.ppm` which can be viewed on linux with `feh output.ppm &` or can be converted to .png with `magick output.ppm output.png`.